yzhanglp/yzhanglp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a third-year student majoring in Computer Science & Mathematics at HKUST.
-I'm now doing a research Internship at Stanford University with [JiaJun Wu](https://jiajunwu.com/) and [Elliott Wu](https://elliottwu.com/).
-My research interest lies in 3D Computer Vision and AIGC, specifically, I am now researching on auto rigging and skinning for 3D objects.
+I am a senior undergraduate student majoring in Computer Science & Mathematics at HKUST.
+I'm now a research Internship at Stanford University guided by [JiaJun Wu](https://jiajunwu.com/) and [Elliott Wu](https://elliottwu.com/).
+My research interest lies in 3D Computer Vision and generation model, specifically, I am now researching on auto rigging and skinning to animate 3D objects.
+My research goal is to enable machine to understand the dynamic 3D world through learning.
 I also did some research on diffusion-based video editing guided by [Chi-Keung Tang](https://cse.hkust.edu.hk/admin/people/faculty/profile/cktang) and [Yu-Wing Tai](https://yuwingtai.github.io/).
 I am interested in applying for PhD position in 2025 Fall.
-Feel free to chat if you have a similar research interest with me!

 Education
 ======